-The program also directly informs Cancer Council activities across cancer prevention, advocacy, information and support, guiding our programs and priorities.
-Pathways was initially built on specific cancer types according to need and opportunity and will continue to expand and evolve as we work towards our mission of a cancer-free future.
+Our research also directly informs Cancer Council activities across cancer prevention, advocacy, information and support, guiding our programs and priorities, guiding our work towards our mission of a cancer free future.

 A person, whether a project participant, researcher or other interested person may bring a concern or complaint about the conduct of a project approved by Cancer Council NSW’s Human Research Ethics Committee.
 At the Chair’s discretion, complaints received anonymously may be accepted.
 Please contact the Research Governance Officer via email@example.com